 Salem’s 250-year history of delivering highly focused, personalized, and immersive educational experiences for women makes it uniquely positioned to educate, elevate, and expand the role women play in the future of Health Leadership.
 Having a health focus inside a liberal arts environment is a powerful combination for women who want to make a profound difference by planning a career path in the health industry.

 Women play a critical role in the health arena globally, representing the majority of workers in health fields, but are vastly underrepresented in leadership and decision-making positions across the industry.
 There is an essential need for women’s voices, perspectives, and skills to drive progress in fields of health, and for women leaders to contribute to health innovation, problem solving, and collaboration at the highest levels—thereby transforming lives and communities across the country and around the globe.

 Like any great transformation, this will be a careful and phased process.
-Starting this fall, Salem will add three new health-oriented majors—Health Sciences, Health Humanities, and Health Advocacy and Humanitarian Systems—as well as women’s leadership development programming, a renewed core liberal arts curriculum, and expanded internship and service-learning opportunities, all centered on the topics of leadership and health.
+Starting this fall, Salem will add four new health-oriented majors—Health Sciences, Health Humanities, Health Advocacy and Humanitarian Systems, and Health Communication and Data Visualization—as well as women’s leadership development programming, a renewed core liberal arts curriculum, and expanded internship and service-learning opportunities, all centered on the topics of leadership and health.
 Students will be immersed in Salem College’s Health Leadership focus, with core curriculum seminars and co-curricular activities centered on the topic.